YunzhiZhang/vegMonitor/README.md

 2. `baseShapefile` is a string path with ".shp" ending that contains polygons or point data for training the random forest model.

+Optional:

 3. `bands` is a numerical vector containing the necessary bands used for training.

-Optional:
+Defaults to all bands in image.

 4. `responseCol` is a string that points the algorithm to the feature in `baseShapefile` that is needed for training.
 Defaults to "OBJECTID".